Degis-Insurance/SmartContract-StyleGuide/HardhatStyleGuide.md

 The opening brace should be preceded by a single space.

 For long statements, it is recommended to drop each parameter and chained assertions onto its own line at the same indentation level as the function body.
-The closing parenthesis and opening bracket should be placed on their own line as well at the same indentation level as the assertion declaration.
+The closing parenthesis should be placed on its own line and at the same indentation level as the assertion declaration.

 ```
 await expect(